Catra: In She-Ra and the Princesses of Power (2018–2020)

 In the fourth season, Catra coerces Hordak into letting her command the Horde's war effort, and hires the shapeshifting mercenary Double Trouble to sow dissent in the Rebellion.
 But the Horde's victories leave Catra unsatisfied, as her obsession with proving herself drives off her few remaining friends.
-When Hordak learns the truth of Entrapta's exile from Double Trouble after they were bought by the Rebellion to sabotage the Horde, with Catra immobilizing Hordak when he attacks her.
+When Hordak learns the truth of Entrapta's exile from Double Trouble after they were bought by the Rebellion to sabotage the Horde, Catra immobilizes Hordak when he attacks her.
 Double Trouble then reveals they switched sides while giving Catra an analysis of her character flaws, causing her to emotionally break down and accept her defeat.
 At the end of the season, Catra is taken aboard the ship of Horde Prime, Hordak's creator, along with Glimmer, and manages to convince him to refrain from killing Glimmer and destroying Etheria in order to use it as a weapon.

-At the start of the fifth and final season, Catra—effectively held prisoner on Horde Prime's ship as a “guest”—begins to question and show regret for her past behavior.
+At the start of the fifth and final season, Catra—effectively held prisoner on Horde Prime's ship as a “guest”—begins to question and experience regret for her past behavior.
 She tentatively bonds with Glimmer, her fellow “guest”, over their mutual connections with Adora.
 Catra's fear for Adora's safety leads her to sacrifice herself to help Glimmer escape, resulting in Horde Prime implanting her with a mind-hive chip.
 Her act of redemption encourages Glimmer, Adora, Bow, and Entrapta to in turn rescue Catra from Horde Prime's clutches.
 After her rescue, though retaining her cynical and abrasive personality, Catra joins Adora's group and helps them fight to liberate Etheria.
-In the series finale, Catra accompanies Adora to the Heart of Etheria; it is only after Catra professes her love for Adora that the latter is able to free the magic of Etheria from Horde Prime's clutches.
+In the series finale, Catra accompanies Adora to the Heart of Etheria; it is only after Catra professes her love for Adora and kisses her that the latter is able to free the magic of Etheria from Horde Prime's clutches.

 In popular culture

 Catra appears in the Robot Chicken episode "Slaughterhouse on the Prairie", voiced by Eden Espinosa.
-She accompanies Scorpia and Entrapta into attacking Castle Bright Moon only to be impaled on Scorpia's tail by She-Ra.
+She attacks Castle Bright Moon with Scorpia and Entrapta, only to be impaled on Scorpia's tail by She-Ra.